jussihyva/core/README.md

 ### Memory

-Raw rawory manipulation.
+Raw memory manipulation.
 Re-creations of rawcpy family of functions with some unique additions.

 ## Core String